Luum

 In the Shared Ground collection, sustainability and modern craft converge to reveal our similar traditions and shared responsibility to each other and the Earth.
 This collection of four textiles by Suzanne Tick is inspired by the origins of textile making, reinterpreting heritage weave structures and foundational fibers spanning many centuries and cultures.

 Galvanized by shifting landscapes in society, art, architecture, design and technology, Shared Ground’s optimistic color palette brings renewed energy into a space.
-Color inspiration spans from the soothing qualities of natural wool to high impact brights on recycled materials through new dye processes.
+Color inspiration spans from the soothing qualities of natural wool to high impact brights on recycled materials through new dye

-Outdoor In
+Outdoor In Collection

 Outdoor In by Suzanne Tick, offers four bleach-cleanable performance textiles for indoor-outdoor spaces in hospitality, higher education and corporate environments—bringing new, pivotal products to these hybrid spaces.
 Showcasing forward-thinking textile design, Outdoor In utilizes high-UV fibers, new coated technology and recycled polyester yarns to enhance user experience and flexibility in both the interior and exterior.